DROP: Poison Dilution via Knowledge Distillation for Federated Learning: Experiments

 \shortsection{Attacks} We evaluate our defense against a targeted backdoor attack (described in \Cref{sec:threat_model}), where adversarial clients poison inputs from a specific victim class \(y_{\text{victim}}\) to embed malicious behavior in the global model.
+We evaluate over BadNets \citep{gu_badnets}, as well as two state-of-the-art adaptive variants: Neurotoxin \cite{neurotoxin} and Chameleon \cite{chameleon}.
+Neurotoxin improves durability by constraining poisoned updates to model parameters that typically change little during training, embedding a backdoor that persists even after the adversary drops out.
+Chameleon uses contrastive learning to adapt poisoned inputs to the feature space of benign peer samples, aligning with facilitator images and evading detection.
+Both attacks are stealthy---causing minimal degradation in clean accuracy---and durable, maintaining high attack success rates across many training rounds.
 The adversary applies a trigger \(\mathbf{t}\) to a fraction of victim-class inputs and flips their labels to a target class \(y_{\text{target}}\).
 Attack success is measured by the \textit{Attack Success Rate (ASR)}, while maintaining high \textit{Main Task Accuracy (MTA)} ensures stealthiness.
 We evaluate robustness by varying the \textbf{DPR} at 1.25\%, 2.5\%, and 5\%, and the \textbf{MCR} at 20\% and 40\%, to simulate a range of adversarial compromise.